 I also let the bride and groom know that the more time they schedule for formals, the more poses they will have to choose from.

 At the same time, I try to learn a bit about the bride and groom and their wedding.
 I ask about how they met.
-I ask about their wedding colours and style and about their bridal party.
+I ask about their wedding colors and style and about their bridal party.

 The photographer is the vendor the bride and groom spends the most time with during the actual wedding day.
 The initial meeting can help the couple feel more comfortable around me.